o2sh/onefetch/README.md

 <img src="https://raw.githubusercontent.com/o2sh/onefetch/master/assets/aesthetic.png" align="right" height="240px">

 Onefetch is a command line tool that displays information about your Git repository directly on your terminal.
-Onefetch supports almost 50 different programming languages.
-If your language of choice isn't supported: Open up an issue and support will be added.

 The information by default is displayed alongside the dominant language's logo.
 You can further configure Onefetch to instead display an image.

 <img src="https://raw.githubusercontent.com/o2sh/onefetch/master/assets/julia.png" align="right" height="240px">

-You can further configure Neofetch to display exactly what you want it to.
+You can further configure Onefetch to display exactly what you want it to.
 Through the use of command-line flags.

+Onefetch supports almost 50 different programming languages.
+If your language of choice isn't supported: Open up an issue and support will be added.

 ### More: \[[Installation](https://github.com/o2sh/onefetch/wiki/Installation)\] \[[Getting Started](https://github.com/o2sh/onefetch/wiki/getting-started)\] \[[Wiki](https://github.com/o2sh/onefetch/wiki)\]